airdio/autopilot/Readme.md

 Autopilot
 =========

-Autopilot is a cloud driven platform for building, managing and consuming big data applications.
+Autopilot is a cloud driven big data platform for building, managing and consuming big data services and applications.